pravincoder/Hello-World-/README.md

-# Hello-World my first game!
+#  My first python game!
-My first python project/game in github
+I hope u like it!